The Journal of Neuroscience

-The Journal of Neuroscience is a weekly peer-reviewed scientific journal published by the Society for Neuroscience (SfN).
+The Journal of Neuroscience, stylized as JNeurosci, is a weekly peer-reviewed scientific journal published by the Society for Neuroscience (SfN).
 It covers empirical research on all aspects of neuroscience.
 Its editor-in-chief is Sabine Kastner (Princeton University), who succeeded Marina Picciotto (Yale University) in 2024.
 According to the latest Journal Citation Reports, the journal has a 2024 impact factor of 4.0.

 History

 The journal was established in 1981 and issues appeared monthly; as its popularity grew it switched to a biweekly schedule in 1996 and then to a weekly in July 2003.

 Themes

 Main themes

 Articles appear within one of the following five sections of the journal: